robertmartin8/ReasonableDeviations/_posts/2019-04-21-currency-arbitrage-graphs-2.md

         return all_cycles
 ```

-If the graph doesn't contain any negative-weight cycles, the function returns an empty list.
-As a reminder, this function returns all negative-weight cycles reachable from a given source vertex.
+As a reminder, this function returns all negative-weight cycles reachable from a given source vertex (returning the empty list if there are none).
 To find all negative-weight cycles, we can simply call the above procedure on every vertex then eliminate duplicates.

 ```python
 def all_negative_cycles(g):